Boca Raton Old City Hall

 The Boca Raton Old City Hall (labeled as "Town Hall" on signs) is a historic site in Boca Raton, Florida, United States.
 It is located at 71 North Federal Highway.
+The original architect was Addison Mizner, who designed a two-story Mediterranean Revival-style structure.
+In addition to formerly being the Boca Raton City Hall, the building housed Boca Raton's police station, fire department, and library.

 The former city hall now houses the Boca Raton Welcome Center and the Boca Raton History Museum.
 On October 16, 1980, it was added to the U.S. National Register of Historic Places.
-The original design was by Addison Mizner.
 On April 18, 2012, the AIA's Florida Chapter placed it on its list of Florida Architecture: 100 Years.
-100 Places as Boca Raton Town Hall.
+100 Places as the Boca Raton Town Hall.

-The building housed Boca Raton's police station, fire department, and library.
-The bay for the fire engine is currently (2018) the gift shop.